-from training.npr.org: https://training.npr.org/sources/chi-chi-wu/
+from training.npr.org: https://training.npr.org/sources/payal-chakraborty/

 Anthony Abraham Jack is an assistant professor of education at the Harvard Graduate School of Education and holds the Shutzer Assistant Professorship at the Radcliffe Institute for Advanced Study.

 Patricia Williams is a professor at Northeastern University’s law school and in the department of philosophy and religion.
-She is also director of Law, Technology and Ethics Initiatives in the School of Law and the College of Social Sciences and Humanities.
+She is an expert in critical race theory, bioethics, health law, gender, genetics, algorithms and other topics.

 Ivan Espinoza-Madrigal is the executive director of Lawyers for Civil Rights and a civil rights attorney specializing in immigration law and legal issues affecting the LGBT community and those living